Movement Disorders

 Two additional mechanisms by which sleep may be disturbed in Parkinson disease are the disruption of circadian rhythms and the appearance of parasomnias.

-The appearance of a parasomnia, especially REM sleep behavior disorder, may antedate the onset of clinically apparent Parkinson disease (79; 14).
-In idiopathic REM sleep behavior disorder subjects, CD4+ T cells exhibit a peculiar molecular signature strongly resembling cells from Parkinson disease patients (26).
-Furthermore, α-synuclein (SNCA) hypomethylation in leukocytes existed both in patients with iRBD and those with Parkinson disease, indicating that α-synuclein methylation could be a potential biomarker for early Parkinson disease diagnosis (127).
+The appearance of a parasomnia, especially REM sleep behavior disorder, may antedate the onset of clinically apparent Parkinson disease (40; 05).
+In idiopathic REM sleep behavior disorder subjects, CD4+ T cells exhibit a peculiar molecular signature strongly resembling cells from Parkinson disease patients (10).
+Furthermore, α-synuclein (SNCA) hypomethylation in leukocytes existed both in patients with iRBD and those with Parkinson disease, indicating that α-synuclein methylation could be a potential biomarker for early Parkinson disease diagnosis (57).

 The motor symptoms of Parkinson disease have significant potential to interrupt sleep.
 In this regard, either hyperkinetic or hypokinetic abnormalities can interfere with sleep onset or maintenance.
-One final mechanism of sleep disturbance relates to the medications used to treat Parkinson disease.
-These drugs can result in daytime sleepiness and nocturnal or early morning dystonia as well as contribute to the development of nocturnal hallucinations.

-Parkinson disease patients with REM sleep behavior disorder show extensive cortical thinning in the perisylvian and temporal cortices and shape contraction in the basal ganglia, hippocampus, and thalamus, suggesting more severe neurodegeneration (47; 84).
+Parkinson disease patients with nocturnal hallucinations have prominent basal ganglia volume reduction, and Parkinson disease patients with REM sleep behavior disorder show extensive cortical thinning in the perisylvian and temporal cortices and shape contraction in the basal ganglia, hippocampus, and thalamus, suggesting more severe neurodegeneration.

 Although there are some exceptions, sleep disorders associated with Parkinson disease tend to be more common and intense in older patients and in those with more severe clinical symptoms.
 With the exception of REM sleep behavior disorder, sleep disorders associated with Parkinson disease tend to occur later rather than earlier in the course of the illness.

 To date, there are no proven means of delaying the onset or halting the progression of Parkinson disease.
 Once the illness is established, however, several strategies may be used to reduce the incidence of associated sleep disorders.
-Among these strategies including also a correct sleep-hygiene, is the judicious use of antiparkinsonian drugs, which includes:
+Among these strategies, including also a correct sleep-hygiene, is the judicious use of antiparkinsonian drugs, which includes:

 (a) the use of those drugs with the least potential for producing daytime somnolence | |